Jspahiu/AI-Smart-Learning-Assistant/README.md

 - Windows computers are sadly not compatible due to module supporting issues (face_recongition)
 - If you have an older pi like (Pi 4 or older), be aware of performance issues and compatibility issues since not have been tested on there
-- If you are running linux but another machine or/and a different computer, follow the linux tutorial but not have been tested on other OS (Only Raspberry Pi OS).
+- If you are running linux but another machine or/and a different computer, follow the linux tutorial but it has not been tested on any other linux OS (Except Raspberry Pi OS).
 - If you are running a intel mac, make sure you at least have a OS new enough for Python 3.12

-**SO NO GUARANTEE OR IMPOSSIBLE IT WILL WORK IF YOU DO NOT HAVE DEVICES WITH BOLD TEXT**
+**SO NO GUARANTEE OR IMPOSSIBLE IT WILL WORK IF YOU DO NOT HAVE DEVICES WITH BOLD TEXT ABOVE**

 ---